Deshawnb825/System-Enumeration-Linux/README.md

-# System Recon - Linux Enumeration for Security Assessment
+# 🔍System Recon - Linux Enumeration for Security Assessment

-## Project Objective
+## 🎯Project Objective
 Perform a structured **System Reconnaissance** on my Linux VM to understand what information is exposed, what it means, and whether it poses a security risk.
 This mirrors what both an attacker and a defender would do as a first step.

 **Six areas investigated:**